aiiddqd/oembed-widget-for-telegram-posts/README.md

-#  Telegram Post Widget oEmbed for WordPress
+#  WordPress oEmbed Widget for Telegram Posts

 Automatically embeds Telegram links (channels, groups, or posts) as responsive iframes using WordPress oEmbed.